Understanding Android Management with Intune | Android Enterprise

 I hope this article helps you understand the evolution of Android Management and the current supported Android management scenarios with Intune.

-Once again, if you are still managing Android devices using the legacy Device Admin mode, it’s high time you should start planning about the migration to Android Enterprise.
+Once again, if you are still managing Android devices using the legacy Device Admin mode, it’s high time you should start planning the migration to Android Enterprise.

 Resources